 Fees for international transfers are also low, with costs only attached to £8 for amounts over £100 received in any currency.

-If you’re keen to learn more about this student account click here.
+If you’re keen to learn more about this student account, head to their website.

 5. Al Rayan Personal Current Account

 If you are looking for a current account that is Sharia-compliant this is the bank account for you.